Check those moves! #mondaymotivation https://t.co/4pQ5eQ16UW

 Our service is fast, flexible and friendly, providing access to a wealth of great offline content quickly.
 Why not contact us to see what we can do?

 Rather than having to wade through a database of preselected clips, just send us your research list so we can do the hard work for you, and for free.
 You can give us a call about your project or email your wishlist.
 We respond straight away.

-We provide bespoke viewing clips (screeners) rapidly on demand via FTP.
-If you’d rather have a DVD we’re able to provide those too.
-In most cases screeners are free.
+We provide bespoke viewing clips on demand by FTP.
+All screeners are free.
 If you have a tight deadline we can provide a rush service.

 Our rates are flexible and vary depending on the project and terms of licence.
 Contact us and we will give you a quote.
-We can find solutions for all budgets and offer sliding scales for bulk orders.
+We try to find solutions for all budgets and offer sliding scales for bulk orders.